YPYT/YukaToshima_T1A2/README.md

   - In the head of the page, it has a navigation bar to navigate each section easily.

-  - In the bottom of the page, it has links to GitHub and LinkedIn, and arrow button to navigate to the top of the page.
+  - In the bottom of the page, it has links to my professional account of GitHub and LinkedIn, and arrow button to navigate to the top of the page.

 - ABOUT section

-  - ABOUT section has a 3 links which navigate to profile page, education page and sesume PDF file.
+  - About section has 3 links which navigate to the profile page, education page and my sesume PDF file.

-  - Profile page and education page each have a link back to the website top page.
+  - The profile page and education page each have a link back to the website top page.

 - BLOG section